 Please click here for more information.

-A mandatory eight week work placement in industry takes place in year 3.
+A mandatory work placement of a minimum of 10 weeks takes place in Year 3.

 Leaving Cert Subjects:

 Any of the Science subjects are helpful but in particular Physics, Engineering, Technology, Chemistry, and Mathematics.

 Instrument Engineering is the specialisation that is centred on the principles of operation and applications of the diverse range of measurement and control instrumentation used to automate machinery and processes throughout industry.

 Graduates are eligible to apply for a postgraduate degree by research at CIT at Masters (MSc) or Doctoral (PhD) levels.

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.